 It is possible to extend custom or pile-of-files formats too, of course, but doing is often much harder.
 If indices are added, then all application code that changes the corresponding tables must be located and modified to keep those indices up-to-date.
 If columns are added, then all application code that accesses the corresponding table must be located and modified to take into account the new columns.

 Performance.
-In many cases, an SQLite application file format will be faster than a custom or pile-of-files format.
-In the case of a custom format, SQLite often dramatically improves start-up times because instead of having to read and parse the entire document into memory, the application can do queries to extract only the information needed for the initial screen.
+In many cases, an SQLite application file format will be faster than a pile-of-files format or a custom format.
+In addition to being faster for raw read and writes, SQLite can often dramatically improves start-up times because instead of having to read and parse the entire document into memory, the application can do queries to extract only the information needed for the initial screen.
 As the application progresses, it only needs to load as much material as is needed to draw the next screen, and can discard information from prior screens that is no longer in use.
 This helps keep the memory footprint of the application under control.

 A pile-of-files format can be read incrementally just like SQLite.
 But many developers are surprised to learn that SQLite can read and write smaller BLOBs (less than about 100KB in size) from its database faster than those same blobs can be read or written as separate files from the filesystem.
-(See Internal Versus External BLOBs for further information.)
+(See 35% Faster Than The Filesystem and Internal Versus External BLOBs for further information.)
 There is overhead associated with operating a relational database engine, however one should not assume that direct file I/O is faster than SQLite database I/O, as often it is not.

 Concurrent Use By Multiple Processes.
 SQLite automatically coordinates concurrent access to the same document from multiple threads and/or processes.
 Two or more applications can connect and read from the same document at the same time.
 Writes are serialized, but as writes normally only take milliseconds, applications simply take turns writing.
 SQLite automatically ensures that the low-level format of the document is uncorrupted.
 Accomplishing the same with a custom or pile-of-files format, in contrast, requires extensive support in the application.
 And the application logic needed to support concurrency is a notorious bug-magnet.